 CE Learning Objectives & Policies

 All students must complete a Culminating Experience (CE).
-The CE provides students with an opportunity to synthesize and integrate core public health skills taught in the International Health curriculum.
+The CE provides students with an opportunity to synthesize and integrate core public health skills taught in the Global Health curriculum.
 The Department offers three options for completing the CE: a policy analysis, a journal article, and an independent project.
 MPH/MBA students should consult Taryn Vian for program specific requirements, which may be different from those listed.

 Learning Objectives for the Culminating Experience